copninixh/PongSawaML/README.md

+# PongSawaML
+PongsawaM(L) is a Thai annal Ayutthaya, Thonburi, and Rattakosin (Rama I).
+This annal writed by Dan Beach Bradley an American Protestant missionary

 ## Data annotations
-The data lable process, I decide to use multi-classes (17 classes) for making The Thai Annals Dataset for Name Entity Recognition Task.
+The data lable process, I decide to use multi-classes (16 classes) for making The Thai Annals Dataset for Name Entity Recognition Task.

 #### File formats
 - `Thai_annals.csv` (export as UTF-8) an orginal scrapped from Vachirayan Digtal Library